 Now we come to the time in the word of God which is so important for us, such a blessed time.
 Luke 13, verses 34 and 35; Luke 13, verses 34 and 35.
 We started to look at this brief text last week.
 We'll continue looking at it this morning and again next Sunday.
 And though it's only two verses, it opens up a whole world of important revelation for us.
 Let me read it to you so you have it in mind.
-Luke 13:34, "Oh Jerusalem, Jerusalem the city that kills the prophets and stones those sent to her.
-How often I wanted to gather your children together just as a hen gathers her brude under her wings and you would not have it.
-Behold your house is left to you desolate.
-And I say to you you shall not see me until the time comes when you say blessed is He who comes in the name of the Lord."
+Luke 13:34, "Oh Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her.
+How often I wanted to gather your children together just as a hen gathers her brood under her wings and you would not have it.
+Behold your house is left to you, desolate.
+And I say to you, you shall not see Me until the time comes when you say blessed is He who comes in the name of the Lord."

 It wasn't long after coming out under those unbelievable miracles that they became characterized by rebellion, distrust of God, disobedience of His word, unbelief, complaining, immorality, and even idolatry.
-Their sins were many and they were constant so that God kept them wandering in the wilderness in no-man's land between Egypt and Canaan for 40 years until the whole generation who came out and rebelled had died off.
-Forty years of wandering, waiting to enter the land that God had promised to them.
+Their sins were many and they were constant, so that God kept them wandering in the wilderness in no-man's land between Egypt and Canaan for forty years until the whole generation who came out and rebelled had died off; forty years of wandering, waiting to enter the land that God had promised to them.

-Finally, after 40 years, after the whole generation had died out, that generation of adults, the people found themselves camped on the east side of the Jordan River.
-Really a very narrow river and just across the Jordan was the land of Canaan.
-The land that God had promised to them.
-They were in that valley east of the Jordan that was called in ancient times the plains of Moab.
-In fact, they were basically directly across from the very well known town called Jericho, just north of the Dead Sea.
+Finally, after forty years, after the whole generation had died out, that generation of adults, the people found themselves camped on the east side of the Jordan River; really a very narrow river and just across the Jordan was the land of Canaan, the land that God had promised to them.
+They were in that valley, east of the Jordan, that was called in ancient times the plains of Moab.
+In fact, they were basically directly across from the very well-known town called Jericho, just north of the Dead Sea.

-They had been nomads for 40 years, and they were still nomads pitching their tents in that very location.
+They had been nomads for forty years, and they were still nomads, pitching their tents in that very location.
 They were there for about a month.
 In God's timing, they were now going to go into the land.
 But before they went into the land, they needed to be rehearsed on some very important issues.
-They needed to hear again the law of God and that came to them in the book of Deuteronomy, which means second law.
+They needed to hear again the law of God and that came to them in the book of Deuteronomy, which means “second law.”
 Let's turn back to Deuteronomy.
-The book of Deuteronomy was given to the people of Israel as they stood on the brink of entering in the promised land, to remind them of what was required by God.
+The book of Deuteronomy was given to the people of Israel as they stood on the brink of entering in the Promised Land, to remind them of what was required by God.
 The Ten Commandments had been given by God at Mount Sinai and, of course, the rest of the law had come after that, but that generation had turned from that law of God into sin and all that adult generation had perished.
 Now as they stood on the brink of going into the land again, the law needed to be given a second time.

-Verse 17, "You have today declared the Lord to be your God.
-And that you would walk in His ways and keep His statutes, His commandments, and His ordinances and listen to His voice."
+Verse 17: "You have today declared the Lord to be your God, and that you would walk in His ways and keep His statutes, His commandments, and His ordinances and listen to His voice."
 And that's exactly what they did at Sinai when Moses gave the law.
 They went through a ceremony.
-They even were bathed in blood to affirm their commitment to obey the law of God and they had been unfaithful and that's why they had languished 40 years in the wilderness.
-But here they are again, the law is repeated, they affirm that they will keep the law, they declare the Lord to be their God.
-They will walk in His ways, His statutes, His commandments, His ordinances, and they will listen to His voice.
+They even were bathed in blood to affirm their commitment to obey the law of God and they had been unfaithful and that's why they had languished forty years in the wilderness.
+But here they are again, the law is repeated, they affirm that they will keep the law.
+They declare the Lord to be their God, they will walk in His ways, His statutes, His commandments, His ordinances, and they will listen to His voice.

 And verse 18, "And the Lord has today declared."
 You've made your promise today, God makes His.
 You are His people.
 You are a treasured possession as He promised you and "you should keep all His commandments and that He shall set you on high above all nations which He has made for praise, fame, and honor, and that you shall be a consecrated people to the Lord your God as He has spoken."
 God says, you keep your side of this covenant and this commitment and I promise you that I will set you on high above all nations.
 I will make you a people for praise and fame and honor as a consecrated people to the Lord your God.